Interns and Student Consultants – our Career Lab programme

 Expressions of interest open to organisations: 1 November to 22 November 2022 (Spring programme) and 27 February to 23 April 2023 (Summer programme).

-Expressions of interest for the 2022 summer programme are now closed.
+Expressions of interest for the 2023 spring programme are now open.

-To learn more about Student Consultancy, download the Student Consultancy Programme information booklet [PDF 206.59KB].
+To learn more about Student Consultancy, download the Student Consultancy Programme information booklet [PDF 238KB].

 I would recommend the Student Consultancy Programme to other organisations without hesitation.
 I was provided with invaluable information through the project.” gill pawley